 Nothing quite like sunshine for boosting your mood!
 It can also help you improve your vitamin D levels, which can be linked to anxiety.

-If you live somewhere that doesn’t have a lot of sunshine, a light therapy box can be helpful.
+If you live somewhere with little sunshine, a light therapy box can be helpful.

-Grounding for anxiety is a technique used to help individuals become present in the moment and reduce their anxious thoughts.
+Grounding is a technique for anxiety that helps individuals become present in the moment and reduce their anxious thoughts.
 It can be done in many different ways, such as focusing on your breath, noticing what you hear and smell, or even squeezing your hands together.
-Many people have found grounding techniques to be helpful in decreasing their anxiety levels.
+Many people have found grounding techniques helpful in decreasing their anxiety levels.

 Through this practice, people learn how to focus on the present instead of worrying about the future or ruminating on the past.
 It can give them a sense of control and help them to relax, despite their anxiety.
 Additionally, grounding for anxiety can help individuals better understand their triggers so that they can work to cope with them more effectively.

-Another form of grounding is standing on the bare ground outside with no shoes on or by using a grounding mat.
+Another form of grounding is standing on the bare ground outside without shoes on or using a grounding mat.
 Some have found that it helps with anxiety.
+You can also get a grounding mat to do grounding inside.

 Who doesn’t love a good massage?
 I know that I do!
 Massage can help release feel-good hormones, and some research believes it will even increase milk supply due to it releasing prolactin.
 Even a nice shoulder massage can be helpful.